ruby-mutiny/mutiny/README.md

 * Housekeeping

   * Consider refactoring mutant.rb so that it does not contain a code attribute (perhaps instead it should compute code by passing the file and line number to its operator?)

+  * Should the change detector be a separate component, or should it be part of the core?

   * Tests for Session.